Causes of Urge Incontinence

 Many of these lifestyle changes and treatments recommended for urge incontinence—including Kegel exercises or pelvic floor exercises—will take time to have an effect.
 So, it’s also worth exploring ways to manage any leaks day-to-day.

-Super absorbent leakproof underwear is a solid choice.
+Super absorbent incontinence underwear is a solid choice.
 Products like these can be a game changer for those experiencing light urinary incontinence, allowing them to remain active and social (without worrying they'll leak urine) while exploring treatment options.

 If I Ignore Urge Incontinence, Will It Just Go Away?